Does Whisky go bad?

 Bottles with screw-tops must be retightened by hand regularly, since they always loosen on their own, which leads to increased.

 When you store bottles in the basement, you should also protect them from humidity.
 In a damp basement the Whisky airtight.
 But beware!
 The plastic bag mustn't contain any plasticisers or other chemicals.
 They could bleach out the label and affect the bottle contents through the cork.starts to mould easily.
 A thin plastic bag is ideal to pack the

-How does open Whiskey changes its taste?
+How does open Whisky changes its taste?

-To prevent these changes, reduce the air contact of the whiskey by filling it into a smaller bottle.
+To prevent these changes, reduce the air contact of the Whisky by filling it into a smaller bottle.
 But please don't use a decanter.
 We don't know of any high-quality decanter that is truly tight over a longer period of time.
 The decanter must have a plastic seal or a ground glass joint.

-How to seal a bottle of whisky
+How to seal a bottle of Whisky

-Do you want to collect Whiskey?
+Do you want to collect Whisky?